Maths At Horn's Mill

 Children are given the opportunity to become fluent with a concept or area of maths. i.e. they learn to do the calculation or question, before being given the opportunity to reason and problem solve, to further develop their mathematical skills and use their understanding in a range of contexts.

-In addition to these documents, you can also find our school calculation policy attached, as well as information leaflets for each year group.
+You can also find our school calculation policy attached, as well as icalculation leaflets for each year group.

-If you have any questions about maths at Horn’s Mill, or feel you could support this area of the curriculum in any way, please get in touch with Mrs Holbrook.
+If you have any questions about maths at Horn’s Mill, or feel you could support this area of the curriculum in any way, please get in touch with Mr Lawrie.